 “And of course, we now have a new generation of chefs and each one has his own personality and different style, but that’s the essence of cooking.
 And don’t forget that who innovates today, is going to be the traditional person of tomorrow.
 When a certain style of cooking lasts in time, that means it’s big.
 It goes beyond the person who does it.
 One chef called me a veteran.
 It made me feel very old.”

 “Memory is the biggest ingredient for me.
-At Tickets I can trigger people’s memories, but not at Bodega, which is a more traditional restaurant. in Hoja Santa we’re making people discover culture through food.
+At Tickets I can trigger people’s memories, but not at Bodega, which is a more traditional restaurant.
+In Hoja Santa people can discover culture through food.
 The world is completely open.
 Take for instance Peruvian, Colombian and Mexican cuisine: they are exploring themselves.”

 “When I was fifteen years old I didn’t have much information.
-But imagine Chile, it’s 4000 kilometres of coast, yet they have no tradition of consuming fish, but the potential is huge.
+But imagine Chile, it has 4000 kilometres of coast, they have no tradition of consuming fish, but the potential is huge.
 What happened in Spain twenty years ago, the discovery of local products and the surge of creativity, we’ll be seeing that in Latin America.”